Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP) to Issue $0.12 Monthly Dividend

-Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP) announced a monthly dividend on Tuesday, July 6th, Wall Street Journal reports.
-Shareholders of record on Wednesday, September 15th will be given a dividend of 0.124 per share by the investment management company on Thursday, September 30th.
-This represents a $1.49 annualized dividend and a yield of 5.48%.
-The ex-dividend date is Tuesday, September 14th.
+Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP) declared a monthly dividend on Thursday, July 1st, investing.com reports.
+Shareholders of record on Wednesday, July 14th will be paid a dividend of 0.124 per share by the investment management company on Friday, July 30th.
+This represents a $1.49 annualized dividend and a yield of 5.45%.
+The ex-dividend date is Tuesday, July 13th.

 Cohen & Steers REIT and Preferred Income Fund Company Profile